1993 Canadian federal election: New Democrats

 A significant number of NDP voters also switched to Reform.
-Despite sharp differences in ideology, Reform's populism struck a chord with many NDP voters; twenty-four percent of those who voted NDP in 1988 switched to Reform.
+Despite sharp differences in ideology, Reform's populism struck a chord with many NDP voters; twenty-four per cent of those who voted NDP in 1988 switched to Reform.
 In 1989, while running for the federal NDP leadership, former British Columbia Premier Dave Barrett argued that the party should be concerned with Western alienation rather than focusing its attention on Quebec.
 However, Barrett was defeated at the convention by Audrey McLaughlin, and his platform was not adopted by the party.
 The NDP also supported the Charlottetown Accord, which Barrett called a mistake since it was unpopular in Western Canada.
 In contrast, Barrett raised the issue of Western alienation and strongly opposed the Accord.
 Barrett's warning proved to be remarkably prescient, as the NDP was severely punished in its former Western stronghold.

 The NDP had never been a force in Quebec, but they had been supported by those who would not vote for either the Liberals or Progressive Conservatives.
 While McLaughlin made efforts to make inroads in Quebec, this proved fruitless and likely contributed to Western discontent.
 These voters largely moved to the Bloc, with 14% of NDP voters supporting the Bloc in 1993.
 The NDP lost their only seat in the province, which it had gained in a 1990 by-election, as Phil Edmonston, a Quebec nationalist, opted not to see re-election because he disagreed with the party's support for the Charlottetown Accord.